Rationalize the Denominator

 1. Multiply Both Top and Bottom by a Root

-Sometimes you can just multiply both top and bottom by a root:
+Sometimes we can just multiply both top and bottom by a root:

 Example: has an Irrational Denominator.
 Let's fix it.